Houston Financial Empowerment Centers

 The Financial Empowerment Centers (FECs) provide one-to-one, professional financial counseling to Houstonians at no cost to residents.
-An initiative of the Mayor’s Office of Complete Communities and with support from the national nonprofit organization, Cities for Financial Empowerment Fund and Regions Bank.
+An initiative of the Mayor’s Office of Complete Communities and with support from the national nonprofit organizations, Cities for Financial Empowerment Fund and Regions Bank.

 Counselors can help you:

 - Access safe and affordable mainstream banking products